-The Energy Impact Score shows the number of barrels of petroleum the vehicle will likely consume each year from domestic sources (red and blue barrels) and imports (black barrels).
+The Energy Impact Score shows the number of barrels of petroleum the vehicle will likely consume each year.

 The estimates on this page are based on assumptions about a "typical" driver.
 Clicking the Personalize button in the upper-left corner of the table allows you to enter information about your annual mileage, the percentage of miles you drive in city vs. highway driving conditions, and your local fuel prices so that we can provide estimates just for you.

 The size class for cars is based on interior passenger and cargo volumes as described below.
 The size class for trucks is defined by the gross vehicle weight rating (GVWR), which is the weight of the vehicle and its carrying capacity.
 Fuel economy regulations do not apply to heavy-duty vehicles, so they are not tested.
 See Which Vehicles Are Tested for more information on these vehicles.